UCLA Online Master of Healthcare Administration (MHA)

 The last two courses of the program are chosen from a set of four courses, including healthcare marketing; healthcare innovations and e-health; human resource management; and health reform: policy and implementation.

 Online Experience: The UCLA Fielding School of Public Health offers online MHA courses through Bruin Learn, its learning management system (LMS) built on Canvas.
 Live, weekly, one-hour class sessions are combined with three hours of recorded lectures for most courses, plus asynchronous coursework such as readings and interactive assignments.

 Online graduate students can access the Graduate Student Resource Center, the digital library, technical support, and the Graduate Writing Center.
 Faculty and advisors are also frequently available to answer questions and help students.
 Instructors and peers develop relationships through live class discussions, interactive assignments, discussion boards, and immersions.

 On-Site Requirements: The program includes two 3½-day campus immersions at the UCLA campus in California and around Los Angeles.
 The first immersion focuses on professional development and project management and includes health center visits and time with faculty, peers, and MHA alumni.
 The second immersion prepares students for the capstone project.
 Immersions run from Wednesday afternoons through Saturday.

 Paying for the UCLA Online MHA

-UCLA charges $925 per credit plus fees.
+UCLA MHA tuition numbers are listed in the tables below.
 Campus immersion travel costs are not included in tuition estimates.
 Applicants should verify current tuition and fees with the UCLA Fielding School of Public Health.